This is what you can expect in our article on Latino BBQ sauces:

 -

-Add the chopped jackfruit to the pan and stir well to combine with the onions and garlic.
+Add the chopped jackfruit to the pan and stir well to combine it with the onions and garlic.
 Add the ground cumin and paprika and continue cooking until the jackfruit is lightly browned, about 5-7 minutes.

 -